briankellyco/aws-cdk-examples/github-openid-connect/README.md

 ## What is OpenID Connect?

-Github Actions now support OpenID Connect (OIDC) which means a short-lived token can be created each time a CI/CD pipeline runs.
+Github Actions now support OpenID Connect (OIDC) which provide the ability to get a short-lived token each time a CI/CD pipeline runs.
 This enables secure deployment of applications to the cloud.

 The benefits are: